draialexis/AD_MongoDB/README.md

 <details><summary>🏫 If you are the corrector</summary>

-To be able to use this app, please update `application.properties` with the provided database secrets.
+To be able to use this app, please place the provided `application-dev.properties` inside `src > main > resources`.

-If none were provided, that was a mistake.
-Sorry.
-Please request them to the owner of this repo.

 </details>